jboone/gr-tpms/README.md

 how this is done, see my ToorCon talk (linked above) and check out my sister project, [tpms](https://github.com/jboone/tpms), which contains some visualization and testing tools and techniques.

+If you want to drive around, listening for TPMS signals, I recommend using the optional tpms_burst_ping utility.
+It takes a single, optional argument that specifies a directory to watch for --burst files to appear.
+When a file appears (a burst occurs), tpms_burst_ping will emit a "ping" through your audio output.

+    tpms_burst_ping .

 # License